Jitter Box app icon

 Measure the network you actually care about.

 Most speed-test apps measure the path to a data center.
-That's fine for proving your ISP's plan, but it doesn't tell you anything about the wire between you and the thing you actually use.
+That's fine for proving your ISP's plan, but it tells you nothing about the wire between you and the thing you actually use.
+A LAN speed test measures the link between your own devices instead.

 The link you care about — not the one your ISP wants you to look at.